Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Nevada vs. Georgia Tech Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 24

-Sunday's game that pits the Nevada Wolf Pack (11-1) versus the Georgia Tech Yellow Jackets (8-3) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 74-69 (based on our computer prediction) in favor of Nevada, who is a small favorite in this matchup according to our model.
-Game time is at 9:00 PM on December 24.
+Sunday's contest between the Nevada Wolf Pack (11-1) and Georgia Tech Yellow Jackets (8-3) going head-to-head at SimpliFi Arena at Stan Sheriff Center has a projected final score of 74-69 (based on our computer prediction) in favor of Nevada, who is listed as a small favorite by our model.
+The game will start at 9:00 PM ET on December 24.

-According to our computer prediction, Georgia Tech is a good bet to cover the point spread, which is currently listed at 6.5.
-The two sides are projected to exceed the 142.5 over/under.
+According to our computer prediction, Georgia Tech projects to cover the 6.5-point spread in its matchup versus Nevada.
+The total is listed at 142.5, and the two sides are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!